 due to cystic enlargement and symptoms of infection are the most common complaints.
 Valvular replacement may be required in individuals who have developed heart failure

 secondary to valvular disorders, although cardiac involvement in itself may be asymptomatic.
 Haematuria, hypertension

 and proteinuria are common signs.
 Anaemia is less frequent compared to other types of CRF because erythropoietin production is preserved.

 In advanced PKD the kidneys become grossly enlarged and palpable, causing fullness in the upper abdomen.

 Diagnosis is made on USS, and less frequently on CT or MRI, or through genetic testing.

-ESRF typically occurs aged 40-60, with 50% of 75 year old PKD patients requiring renal replacement, i.e. dialysis or transplantation.
+ESRF typically occurs aged 40-60, with 50% of 75 year old PKD patients requiring renal replacement, i.e. dialysis

 Treatment of the condition is based on controlling risk factors, e.g. strict control of BP.